Towson University’s Doctoral of Education (Ed.D.) in Instructional Technology provides

 and workplace.
 You’ll learn dynamic ways to increase learning and productivity.

-Interested in applying for Spring 2018 enrollment!
-Applications are due November
+Interested in applying for Fall 2018 enrollment?
+Applications are due May 1st.
+Apply now!

 About the Program

 The Doctor of Education (Ed.D.) in Instructional Technology at Towson University began

 offering courses in the Fall of 2001.
 This program is one of the four doctoral programs

 at Towson University.
 The Instructional Technology Doctoral Program is housed within

 the National Council for Accreditation of Teacher Education (NCATE) and Maryland State

 Department of Education (MSDE) accredited College of Education in the Department of

 Educational Technology and Literacy (EDTL).
 Our program is intended for students who

 seek advanced degrees in order to strengthen their skills and knowledge base in technology